Leavitt Path Algebra over Kronecker Square of Quivers and Cross product algebra: Isomorphisms between Leavitt path algebras

-\begin{proposition} A vertex $[u,v]\in \widehat{Q}_0$ is isolated if any only if $u$ is a sink (source) and $v$ is a source (sink).
+\begin{proposition} Assume that $Q$ has no isolated vertices.
+Then a vertex $[u,v]\in \widehat{Q}_0$ is isolated if and only if $u$ is a sink (source) and $v$ is a source (sink).
 If we let $\text{Sinks}_Q$ denote the number of sinks in $Q$ and $\text{Sources}_Q$ denote the number of sources in $Q$, then $2(\text{{Sinks}}_Q\cdot\text{{Sources}}_Q)$ gives the number of isolated vertices in $\widehat{Q}$. \end{proposition} \begin{proof} In order for $[u,v]$ to be an isolated vertex, we cannot have an arrow going in or out of the vertex.
 No arrows terminate at $[u,v]$ if and only if $u$ or $v$ is a source, likewise, no arrows begin at $[u,v]$ if and only if $u$ or $v$ is a sink.
 Combining these observations, $[u,v]$ is isolated if and only if one of the components is a sink and the other is a source.

 The equation yielding the number of isolated vertices follows from the fact that there are $\text{Sinks}_Q\cdot \text{Sources}_Q$ vertices of the form $[u,v]$, where $u$ is a sink and $v$ is a source.
 Switching the order in which the sink and the source occurs also yields an isolated vertex, hence the number of isolated vertices in $\widehat{Q}$ is $2(\text{Sinks}_Q\cdot \text{Sources}_Q)$. \end{proof}